The purpose of this article is to outline the Medicaid Documentation Request and Upload Process.

 INDIVIDUAL EDUCATION PLAN (IEP) - An IEP must be uploaded under the following circumstances:

-• The document may have scanned badly causing the entire document to be unreadable (for all services), or,
+- The document may have been scanned badly causing the entire document to be unreadable (for all services), or,

 In the example below all the services listed on the IEP could not be verified.

-• When this (3x30I) enrollment is assigned to an uploaded IEP, this specific ESID # will no longer appear on the "Missing IEPs Report."
+- When this (OT 3x30 Individual) enrollment is assigned to an uploaded IEP, this specific ESID # will no longer appear on the "Missing IEPs" Report.

 How to Upload an IEP: